nirjapise/Python-Practice/README.md

 - Functions (definition, parameters, return values, examples)

 This Jupyter Notebook covers the basics of flow control and functions in Python with step-by-step examples.

+# 4. Python List Comprehensions

+Date - August 20, 2025

+📌 Topics Covered:
+- Basic list comprehension examples
+- String operations with list comprehensions
+- Conditional list comprehensions
+- Practice problems with solutions

+This notebook contains examples and practice problems on List Comprehensions.
+List comprehensions provide a concise way to create lists in Python.
+They are widely used for filtering, mapping, and transforming data in just one line of code.